Controls

 </Border>

-Default recommendation: treat Border as a lightweight layout and styling primitive.
-If you need multiple children directly, put a panel such as Grid or StackPanel inside the border.
+Default recommendation: treat Border as a lightweight framing primitive.
+If you need more than one direct child, place a panel such as Grid or StackPanel inside it.

 Measure

-During measure, Border subtracts the combined border and padding from the available size before measuring its child.
-Its desired size is the child desired size plus that combined chrome.
+The child is measured against the available size minus left/right/top/bottom chrome.
+The desired size is the child desired size plus that reserved chrome.

 Arrange

-• Desired width = child desired width + left/right border thickness + left/right padding.
+• Desired width = child width + left border + right border + left padding + right padding.

-• Desired height = child desired height + top/bottom border thickness + top/bottom padding.
+• Desired height = child height + top border + bottom border + top padding + bottom padding.

-• If no child is present, desired size is just the combined border and padding thickness.
+• If there is no child, desired size is just the combined chrome thickness.

 BorderThickness="2"